spaze/vat-calculator/README.md

 $vatCalculator = new VatCalculator($vatRates);
 ```

-Please keep in mind that with countries like Norway you cannot validate VAT ids with `isValidVatNumber()` because it uses VIES, the EU VAT number validation service, and as Norway is not in the EU, it will always come back as invalid.
+Please keep in mind that with these countries you cannot validate VAT ids with `isValidVatNumber()` because it uses VIES, the EU VAT number validation service, and as these countries are not part of the EU, it will always come back as invalid.

 <a name="license"></a>
 ## License